 John D. Cressler is a professor and author.

-He is the Schlumberger Chair Professor in the School of Electrical and Computer Engineering at Georgia Tech.
+He is the Schlumberger Chair Professor in the School of Electrical and Computer Engineering and the Ken Byers Teaching Fellow in Science and Religion at Georgia Tech.
 He received his Ph.D. from Columbia University in 1990.
 He spent 8 1/2 years at IBM Research and 10 years on the faculty at Auburn University before joining Georgia Tech in 2002.
 His research interests center on the creative use of nanoscale-engineering techniques to enable new approaches to high-speed electronic design and utilization, as required to support the emerging global communications infrastructure.
-He and his students have published over 600 scientific papers in this field.
+He and his students have published over 700 scientific papers in this field.
 He has received a number awards for both his research and his teaching, including the 2010 Class of 1940 W. Howard Ector Outstanding Teacher Award (Georgia Tech’s top teaching award), the 2011 IEEE Leon Kirchmayer Graduate Teaching Award (the IEEE’s top graduate teaching award), and the 2013 Class of 1934 Distinguished Professor Award (Georgia Tech’s highest faculty honor).

 Emeralds of the Alhambra, his debut novel, and book one in the Anthems of al-Andalus series, was released in June 2013 by Sunbury Press.
 The second novel in the series, Shadows in the Shining City, was released by Sunbury Press in July of 2014.
-He is currently working on the third novel in the series, Fortune’s Lament, with an expected release date of 2016.
+The third novel in the series, Fortune’s Lament, will be released in 2018.
 Cressler’s historical fiction is aimed at bringing alive medieval Muslim Spain using compelling love stories.

-John and his wife Maria have been married for 33 years and are the proud parents of three: Matthew, Christina and Joanna.
-Their three new additions to the family include: Matt’s wife, Mary Ellen (and now babies Elena and Moira!), and Christina’s husband, Michael (and now babies Owen and Amelia!), and Eric (he and Joanna will marry in 2016).
-John’s hobbies include hiking, gardening, bonsai, all things Italian, collecting (and drinking!) fine wines, cooking, history, and carving walking sticks, not necessarily in that order.
-He considers teaching and mentoring of young-folk to be his primary vocation, with his writing a close second!
+He and his wife Maria have been married for 35 years and are the proud parents of three: Matthew, Christina and Joanna.
+Their three new additions to the family include: Matt’s wife, Mary Ellen (and now Elena, Moira and Jane!), and Christina’s husband, Michael (and now Owen, Amelia and Lucy!), and Eric (baby girl Ramsey is due in 2018).

 One does not normally put ‘engineering professor’ and ‘historical fiction author’ in the same sentence.
 How did Emeralds of the Alhambra come about?